anusha-shanbhog/AIP_GSOC_Challenge/README.md

 The project iterates over all the sublinks of the URL's provided in the sources.
 For each sublink, if it finds a file with .csv extension, it downloads it and adds a date timestamp to it(if the file is not present).
 If present, it skips storing it again.

 Similarly, the tool works for offline files stored in the offline_folders array in the sources.json file.
-The downloaded blocklists(from both online and offline sources) can be viewed in the blocklists_generated folder.
+The downloaded blocklists(from both online and offline sources) can be viewed in the blocklists_downloaded folder.

 #### Files and folders: